Sarah Henry

 Challenges

 When I was dating my husband, his youth pastor took him out for lunch.
-He asked Brad to reconsider dating me or to try and convince me that pursuing a life of ministry was wrong.
-The deep-seated belief that women are not supposed to do ministry because women are less than men has been embedded into our subconscious.
+He asked Brad to reconsider dating me or to try to convince me that pursuing a life of ministry was wrong.
+The deep-seated belief that women are not supposed to do ministry because women are less than men has been embedded in our subconscious.

 Joys